hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-transformations/1-create-relationship-from-view.md

 }
 ```

 Great!
-We are completely done with data modelling for the app.
+We are completely done with data modeling for the app.